www-splitcells-net/net.splitcells.network.community/src/main/hugo/content/blog/9999-12-21-splitcells-network-projects.md

   As this repo is about any ticket related to network projects, this also avoids commits to other Git repos, which contains tickets unrelated to the other Git repos.
+* Git-bug is not used,
+  because it is not possible to read and edit its content via git and text editors.
+  Instead, the program git-bug itself is required.
+  Git-bug could be used in the future in order to mirror tickets to another platform.